Research Briefing 02

 — Sinatra, Heddy & Lombardi (2015), Educational Psychology Review

-Broaden-and-Build Theory: positive emotions expand attention, build cognitive resources, and enhance learning capacity.
+Broaden-and-build theory: positive emotions expand attention, build cognitive resources, and raise learning capacity.

 Relationships